 Tip: Cut the potatoes on the chunkier side of bite-size because otherwise they tend to really break down and almost disappear after their long simmering time in the slow cooker.

 Are Fresh or Dried Herbs Better for Slow Cooker Beef Stew?

-What Kind of Red Wine To Use for Slow Cooker Beef Stew?
+What’s the Best Red Wine for Beef Stew?

 Look for a dry red wine for Crock Pot beef stew such as:

 - Cabernet sauvignon